 Physician credentialing is a certification process that verifies all professional records relating to a healthcare professional’s training, education, licensing, and experience.
 It’s a vital requirement for doctors, surgeons, nurse practitioners, and many other professionals who directly and indirectly deal with medical patients.

 While the medical provider credentialing process varies between different medical professions, the concept is the same.
-The goal is to receive a professional certificate that confirms that the person has all the necessary education and training to practice medicine.
+The goal is to obtain a professional certificate that confirms the individual has received all the necessary education and training to practice medicine.

 It’s also a way for healthcare organizations to validate the skills and experience of new and existing employees.

-There are multiple benefits of healthcare credentialing that we will outline shortly.
+We will outline the multiple benefits of healthcare credentialing shortly.
 But the most important reason for staying up-to-date with medical credentialing is that insurance companies can withhold payments if any certificates are not current.

 It’s also important to understand that medical credentialing is not a one-time process.
 Most medical professionals will have to go through a credentialing process every three years.